edwardwe7/pitmutation-jenkins/README.md

 keep all of the old reports and it may not pick up the right one.

-The report will display some statistics and details of all new surviving mutations and coverage gaps that occurred since the last build, using the stan
+The report will display some statistics and details of all new surviving mutations and coverage gaps that occurred since the last build.